ScanMountGoat/image_dds/README.md

 | B8G8R8A8 | ✔️ | ✔️ |

 ## Features
 Helper functions for working with the files from the [image](https://crates.io/crates/image) and [ddsfile](https://crates.io/crates/ddsfile) crates are supported under feature flags and enabled by default.
+The `decoding` and `encoding` features can also be disabled as needed.

 ## Building
 Build the projects using `cargo build --release` with a newer version of the Rust toolchain installed.
 Builds support Windows, Linux, and MacOS.
 Some targets may not build properly due to a lack of precompiled ISP kernels in intel-tex-rs-2.